AdrianAgulto/Honeypot/README.md

 Configuring the virtual server we have opened up traffic to all possible port numbers ranging from [0-65,535] but making the ports inaccessible so that the server will be visible but inaccessible.

-Upon reading the documentation I found that the teapot is accessible for management via ports 64294,64296,64297.
+Upon reading the documentation I found that the T-pot is accessible for management via ports: 64294,64296,64297.

 I want the web based gui for ease of use, so I will remote into the NGINX reverse proxy https on port 64297.